 Step 2f - Values at Zero

-Once the rule has executed, data will now be zeroed for each value specified.
+After the rule is executed, data is zeroed for each value specified.

 Step 3 - Reload Data

-Again, this may be either a Custom Object or the MDA.
+Again, this may be either a Custom Object or MDA.

 Step 4 - Confirm

-After executing the rule, data now is contiguous.
-No gaps in data are present for the desired period.
+After running the rule, the data is now contiguous.
+No gaps exist in data for the required period.

-As mentioned above, if the Load Zero Values rule is scheduled to execute as the first step each week zero values will always be loaded, then overwritten with actual values.
-In the case there are no values for a week all data will be set to zero; no gaps or NULL values will be apparent.
+As mentioned above, if the Load Zero Values rule is scheduled to run as the first step each week - zero values are always loaded, then overwritten with actual values.
+In the case there are no values for a week - entire data is set to zero; no gaps or NULL values will be apparent.